En Español (Spanish Version)

 It also greatly reduces the chance that treatments for periodontal disease will be effective.

-Poor nutrition—An unhealthy diet (eg, one that is high in fat and low in
+Poor nutrition—An unhealthy diet, such as one that is high in fat and low in

-- Stress—Stress can hamper your body’s ability to fight off the infection that prompts periodontal disease.
+- Stress—Stress can reduce your body’s ability to fight off the infection that prompts periodontal disease.

 - Birth control pills